-- 42. All persons assigned to the University to serve as Coordinators, University-provided advisors, investigators, hearing officers, decision makers who hear appeals, or facilitators in the informal resolution process shall be trained in - a.
-The definition of Sexual Harassment under Title IX regulations - b.
-Scope of the University's Education Program or Activity - c.
+- 43. All persons assigned to the University to serve as Coordinators, advisors, investigators, hearing officers, decision-makers, or facilitators in the informal resolution process shall be trained in the following topics: - a.
+The definition of Sexual Harassment and issues related to sexual assault, dating violence, domestic violence, and stalking - b.
+The scope of the University's Education Program or Activity - c.
 Title IX requirements and regulations - d.
-The University's Title IX process for investigation, hearings, appeals, and the informal resolution processes, as applicable - e.
-How to remain impartially, avoiding prejudgment of facts at issue, conflicts of interest and bias - f.
-Technology to be used at the hearing - g.
-Issues of relevance of questions and evidence, including how to apply rape shield protections - 43.
-Materials used in the Title IX training of Coordinators, investigators, decision-makers, and informal resolution facilitators shall be posted on the University website if owned by the University or otherwise available for inspection upon request. - a.
-Materials used in training may not rely on sex stereotypes and must promote impartial investigations and adjudications of complaints of sexual harassment. - b.
-Materials used in training shall include the presumption of non-responsibility for alleged conduction until a determination is made at the hearing
+The University's Title IX process for investigations, hearings, appeals, and the informal resolution processes, as applicable - e.
+How to remain impartial, avoiding prejudgment of facts at issue, Conflicts of Interest, and Bias - f.
+How to conduct an investigation and hearing process that protects the safety of the parties and promotes accountability - g.
+Technology to be used at the hearing h.
+Issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant and how to create an investigative report that fairly summarizes relevant evidence.

+Materials used in training may not rely on sex stereotypes and must promote impartial investigations and adjudications of Formal Complaints of Sexual Harassment.

+44. Materials used in the Title IX training of Coordinators, investigators, decision-makers, and informal resolution facilitators shall be posted on the University website if owned by the University or otherwise available for inspection upon request.